caiyue1993/smms-alfred-workflow/README.md

 	- Open smms.rb in alfred and relace "/Users/caiyue/Desktop/" to the path of your wait-for-upload picture.

 ## To do
-- Now it's only support png image which name is number
+- Now it's only support png image
 - The code isn't beautiful